 Grandparents’ Rights Are Lesser Than Parents’ Rights

-Video Transcribed: My name is Attorney Jason Lile, and I am an Oklahoma Dads Rights lawyer.
+Video Transcribed: My name is Jason Lile, and I am a Dads Rights lawyer in Tulsa.
 I wanted to talk a little bit at this point about grandparents’ rights to visitation.
 I get asked this question often by a parent who says, “I’d like my parents to have visitation rights in the context of my case.”
 Or grandparents calling us up and asking if they have visitation rights.
 The first thing to understand is that they have rights but are not equal to their parents.
 They’re not the same.

 A parent has a right to custody, excuse me, and visitation of their child by the constitution, the Oklahoma constitution, and subsequently the US constitution both contain a constitutional right to raise your own children.
 Grandparent rights are different.
 There is a statute in Oklahoma that provides for them under certain circumstances, but they’re not co-equal with parents’ rights.

 What are those circumstances?
 If you want visitation rights to your grandchildren or your parents to have visitation rights, there are a couple of ways to go about it.
 One way is to bootstrap it into an existing paternity case.
 But the problem with that is that’s an equitable request, meaning you think it’s fair to do this.
 It’s not a very strong request.